Contingencyplana/love_and_sharing_website_0/stories/harbinger/chapters/HAR-02_the_dot_and_the_smile.md

-HAR-02 — The Mind That Sings
+HAR-02 — The Dot and the Smile

 Before the dream took its first steps, a second question rose from the soft horizon: